 Government, Public Interest & Corporate Counsel

-These externships provide opportunities in numerous subject areas, includin civil, criminal, education, health, immigration, labor/employment, and tax.
-In one of these externships, a student may have the opportunity to delve into substantive areas of law, investigate claims, research and write motions or briefs, draft contracts, and participate in hearings, observe trials, hearings and settlement conferences and negotiations.
+These externships provide opportunities in numerous subject areas, including civil, criminal, education, health, immigration, labor/employment, and tax.
+These externships allow a student to have the opportunity to delve into substantive areas of law, investigate claims, research and write motions or briefs, draft contracts, and participate in hearings, trials, settlement conferences and/or negotiations.

 - Cuyahoga County Court of Common Pleas, Probate Division